ubccr/ccrdocs/pages/hpc/storage.md

 ### How to Initiate a Purchase

 To initiate the purchase of additional project storage, the PI or project owner should login to [ColdFront](https://coldfront.ccr.buffalo.edu) and request an `allocation change request` on the group's `ProjectStorage` allocation.
 [See here](../portals/coldfront.md#allocation-change-requests) for instructions.
+As of April 7, 2025, CCR will be utilizing UB's iLab portal for all purchases.
+Once an allocation change request has been submitted, your request will be processed through iLab.
+Billing happens once a month, after which you'll receive an invoice through iLab with instructions on how to submit payment.

 ## Checking Quotas